syedyasirkamal/agileproject/README.md

 > ![](https://github.com/syedyasirkamal/agileproject/blob/main/images/Sprint%20Review_Sprint%202.png)

 ### Continuous Integration System Is Running
-> You have a Continuous Integration system running.
+> We have a Continuous Integration system running as evidenced below:
 >
 > ![](https://github.com/syedyasirkamal/agileproject/blob/main/images/sprint2/CI-CD2.jpg)

-> You only work on the main/trunk/master together—there are no long-lived code branches.
+> We only work on the main/trunk/master together—there are no long-lived code branches as evidenced below:
 >
 > ![](https://github.com/syedyasirkamal/agileproject/blob/main/images/sprint2/CI-1.jpg)
 >
-> The CI system automatically builds your code every time you push to main/trunk/master.
+> The CI system automatically builds our code every time we push to main/trunk/master as evidenced below:
 >
 > ![](https://github.com/syedyasirkamal/agileproject/blob/main/images/sprint2/CI.jpg)
 > ![](https://github.com/syedyasirkamal/agileproject/blob/main/images/sprint2/CI4.jpg)

-> The CI system automatically executes all your tests every time it builds the code.
+> The CI system automatically executes all our tests every time it builds the code as evidenced below:
+>
 > ![](https://github.com/syedyasirkamal/agileproject/blob/main/images/sprint2/CI2.jpg)

-> You have provided evidence that your CI system exists and behaves properly.
+> We have provided evidence that our CI system exists and behaves properly (refer to images above).
-> Refer to images above

 ### Continuous Delivery System Is Running
 >  You have a Continuous Delivery system running.